unifiedjs/unifiedjs.github.io/doc/learn/find-node.md

 [tree traversal][tree-traversal] of a [syntax tree][syntax-tree].

 Unified compatible utilities should be used for finding a node.
 Utilities are functions that work with nodes.
 All specifications that extend [unist][] can use the [unist utilities][unist-utils], but they can also have their own utilities for more specific nodes.

-To start finding nodes for your input your need:
+To start finding nodes for your input you'll need:

 *   A processor (such as [`remark`][remark]).
 *   A utility of choice.

 For this example we use [`remark`][remark] and [`unist-util-find`][unist-util-find].
 We want to find the first occurrence of emphasis in our markdown.

 ```js